 Men are dying all over.
 The battle scenes are Hell-like in intensity.
 The conflict is between mindless morons caring about nothing, least of all the freedom they have been charged to protect.

-Major Falconer builds it all up into one final holocaust by withdrawing to the castle, for no reason other than to make a last clumsy, futile, self-destructive stand.
-When the smoke and flame clears, everything is gone.
+Major Falconer builds it into one final holocaust by withdrawing to the castle, for no reason other than to make a last clumsy, futile stand.
+When the smoke clears. everything is gone.

 Castle Keep was filmed on location in Novi Sad, Yugoslavia, and at a studio in Belgrade.
 The elaborate $750,000 castle set in Kamenitza Park was accidentally destroyed during filing when a special effects explosion ignited gasoline fumes and the castle burned down.
 The flames were visible three miles down the Danube at the hotel in Petrovaradin where most of the cast and crew were staying.